artistloopy/BASALT-web/README.md

 ![BASALT screenshot](public/assets/images/hero-image.png)

-This repository powers the BASALT website (local project name: `lonely-limb`).
+This repository powers the BASALT website (local project name: `BASALTHub`).
 It is built with Astro + Tailwind and provides a small community forum, a resource center for file downloads, and a blog.
 The site will persist data to Supabase when configured; otherwise it falls back to local JSON files so the UI remains browseable.